Adipose-derived stem cell therapy | Lipoaspirate Prolotherapy | Fat Stem Cells

-The first step is simple: Come in for a consultation.
+The first step is simple: Have a physical exam and consultation with an experienced practitioner.
 This way you will know what is the right Prolotherapy solution for you!
-At our offices, we utilize many individualized solutions, and would love to help you.
+At our treatment center, we utilize many individualized solutions and would love to evaluate your case to see if it sounds like we can help you.

 Do you have questions about fat stem cell therapy, get help and information from our Caring Medical Staff

 1 Lindroos B, Suuronen R, Miettinen S. The potential of adipose stem cells in regenerative medicine.
 Stem Cell Reviews and Reports.
 2011 Jun 1;7(2):269-91.